Tdrydale/show-drydale/README.md

 ### Tables

-This is a table that shows actors i would rather play the main role of the movie step brothers.
+This is a table that shows actors I would rather play the main role of the movie Step Brothers.

 | Actor | Reason | Age |
 | --- | --- | --- |